RetroDECK/ES-DE/THEMES-DEV.md

 * `opacity` - type: FLOAT
     - Controls the level of transparency.
 If set to `0` the element will be disabled.
     - Minimum value is `0` and maximum value is `1`
     - Default is `1`
+* `saturation` - type: FLOAT
+    - Controls the level of color saturation.
+This affects both the static image and the video stream.
+    - Minimum value is `0` (grayscale) and maximum value is `1` (original file saturation).
+    - Default is `1`
 * `visible` - type: BOOLEAN
     - If set to false, the element will be disabled.
 This is equivalent to setting `opacity` to `0`